 - Topics & Settings

-The Religious Diversity in Minnesota Initiative brings together scholars specialized in a range of religious traditions with Minnesota’s communities and professional organizations to help Minnesotans navigate challenges, promote greater religious literacy, foster nuanced and informed public conversation about and across religious difference, and provide publicly accessible web-based and local resources to support that effort.
+ReligionsMN brings together scholars specialized in a range of religious traditions with Minnesota’s communities to attend to the visible and consequential dimensions of religious diversity.
+The project seeks to help Minnesotans respond to and navigate challenges, promote greater religious literacy, and foster nuanced and informed public conversation about and across religious difference.
+In conversation with communities, we provide publicly accessible resources to support that effort.
 Rather than keep the rich knowledge and wealth of research within the confines of the academy, this project seeks to promote collaborations with community partners to help Minnesota communities access and leverage scholarly resources for public good.